 The parameters used are identical to those in equations 6 and 7 of Bhattacharya, Zhang, and Andersen (2011), with the exception of By and foldXY, that we modified in order to induce an assymetry in the the dynamics (we used By=0.05 and foldXY=1.75).

-Despite this system is clearly non-gradient, our algorithm correctly predicts the existence of two wells (see figure 5).
+Despite the fact that this system is clearly non-gradient, our algorithm correctly predicts the existence of two wells (see figure 5).

 Figure 5 In both figures the red and blue lines represent the nullclines of x and y, respectivelly.
 Several trajectories are plotted in black.
 The contour plot in figure a) shows the potential calculated for the simple gene regulatory network described in equation (15).
 The stable equilibria correspond to the wells.
 Figure b) shows the estimated error of our computed potential.